No items found.

 • Less frequently: You could go over an hour, but only if you offer value.

 These are just suggestions; there are MANY ways to structure your length.
-For instance, Binge Mode is a popular podcast covering various fandoms, and their twice-weekly episodes regularly surpass two hours.
+For instance, Binge Mode is a popular podcast covering various fandoms.
+Their bi-weekly episodes regularly surpass two hours.

 Think about your audience and podcasting goals, and do what feels right.